MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/Teams-and-SkypeforBusiness-interoperability.md

 > [!IMPORTANT]
 > This document is provided for early evaluation of Calling Plans support for Teams.
 Teams interop policy details are expected to change in the future.

 Interoperability (interop for short) enables Skype for Business and Teams users to chat and call with one another, ensuring that communications remain fluid across your organization.
-To help IT pros manage the adoption of Teams, we've added a new Teams interop policy, managed through a Skype for Business remote Windows PowerShell session using [`*-CsTeamsInteropPolicy`](https://docs.microsoft.com/powershell/module/skype/?view=skype-ps) cmdlets.
+To help IT pros manage the adoption of Teams, we've added a new Teams interop policy, managed through a Skype for Business remote Windows PowerShell session using [`*-CsTeamsInteropPolicy`](https://docs.microsoft.com/powershell/module/skype) cmdlets.
 Use this policy to configure Teams the way you need it to work in your organization.

+> [!TIP]
+> To find the PowerShell cmdlets you need for interop, type "CsTeamsInteropPolicy" in the **Filter** box in the [Skype for Business PowerShell cmdlet documentation](https://docs.microsoft.com/powershell/module/skype).

 Teams interop policy enables an IT pro to designate a user’s preferred application for receiving chats and calls.
 It can be configured to keep communications in Teams and Skype for Business siloed, or it can be configured to enable users to communicate across application boundaries.